 Dora Galacatos, received a 2009 Public Service Award of the New York County Lawyers' Association for her dedication and work in public service.

 Dora Galacatos, served as Chair of the Civil Court Committee of the New York City Bar Association.

-Fern Schair, and John D. Feerick have been appointed Co-Chairs of the New York State Chief Judge's Statewide Advisory Council on the Attorney Emeritus program.
+Fern Schair, and John D. Feerick are the Co-Chairs of the New York State Chief Judge's Statewide Advisory Council on the Attorney Emeritus program.